newaging

 Another preconception of the current aging paradigm is that the “biological aging” trait is an inexorable and inevitable trait.
 That preconception is based upon an empirical model that assumes that all young people are healthy and strong, and all older people are unhealthy and weak.
 The reality is that many younger humans suffer from age-associated diseases that are aspects of FDS.
 For example, Type 2 diabetes, which is conventionally considered to be an age-associated disease, used to be labeled “adult-onset diabetes.”
 But nowadays, it is not at all unusual for a teenager to be diagnosed with Type 2 diabetes.
 Each younger person who suffers from FDS is an unexplainable anomaly for the current paradigm

-There are dozens of physiological changes that are associated with aging.
+Unlike “aging,” there are certain symptoms of FDS that are reversible.
+Among the dozens of physiological changes that are associated with aging.
 Decreases in physical performance (strength, stamina, mobility, coordination, balance, etc.), bone mineral density, muscle mass and tone, cognitive function, homeostatic mechanisms, heart rate variability, and increased insulin resistance are just some of the recognized symptoms of aging.
 In the conventional model, all of these symptoms are inextricable components of the aging trait.
 Thus, under the current paradigm, each of these symptoms must be irreversible.

 However, in some cases, lifestyle modifications, such as diet and exercise, don’t just slow the rate at which FDS accumulates.
 Lifestyle changes can measurably improve the performance of the human skeletal muscle system, cardiovascular system, respiratory system, etc. The fact that any of the symptoms (decreased functionality) of FDS can be reversed to any extent is an unexplainable anomaly for the current paradigm.

-The conventional response to the point that lifestyle modifications constitute an unexplainable anomaly for the aging paradigm is that we already know that lifestyle changes are good for you, and doctors already recommend an improved diet and more physical activity.
+The conventional response is to ignore the implications of the fact that core characteristics of the supposedly irreversible aging process are reversible.
+Instead, adherents to the current paradigm dismiss the empirical facts with the statement that we already know that lifestyle changes are good for you, and doctors already recommend an improved diet and more physical activity.
 But the role of science is not simply to recommend solutions.
 Science is supposed to tell us how and why phenomena occur.
 If the observed phenomena (older persons able to improve functionality in multiple modalities) is inconsistent with the current paradigm, and that inconsistency cannot be explained, then the current paradigm is flawed and it is time for a shift.

 Scroll to Top